 You are using an outdated browser.
 Please upgrade your browser to improve your experience and security.

 The Bramham Park and Gardens are open but please call the Estate Office on 01937 846000 before you visit.
 The estate hosts many events throughout the year resulting in the closure of the gardens.
-For questions please email us on firstname.lastname@example.org Thank you for your understanding
+For questions please email us on email@example.com Thank you for your understanding

 Bramham Park’s creator Robert Benson, later Lord Bingley, completed his formal education with a grand tour in 1697, and whilst in Italy he began to envisage his new house in the Palladian manner as an element within a grand landscaped park.

 THE GARDENS & GROUNDS

 The Gardens & Grounds are open most of the year, by appointment, on weekdays, between 9am and 5pm.